-Confidence - Believing in one's ability to problem-solve and make decisions; comes from experiencing success, sometimes in small steps, sometimes in learning from mistakes; includes a willingness to take risks.
+Opportunity Knowledge - Believing in one's ability to problem-solve and make decisions; comes from experiencing success, sometimes in small steps, sometimes in learning from mistakes; includes a willingness to take risks.
+Setting goals that are more than just the minimum, and working towards achieving them.
+Being motivated to start, persevering to the finish, and challenging yourself to do your best.
+Becoming informed and aware of issues in the greater community and world; caring about people and issues beyond yourself; and acting in a way that benefits others before yourself.

-Respect - Valuing and showing acceptance and tolerance of self, others, and the environment; we give respect, and we must also earn it.

-Accountability - Understanding the connection between our actions and the results of our actions, so that we can anticipate consequences; owning up to our mistakes; our sense of responsibility to ourselves and others; doing what we need to do.
+Student Agency - Valuing and showing acceptance and tolerance of self, others, and the environment; we give respect, and we must also earn it.
+Understanding the connection between our actions and the results of our actions, so that we can anticipate consequences; owning up to our mistakes; our sense of responsibility to ourselves and others; doing what we need to do.